Job Sequencing With Deadlines-

-The sequencing of jobs on a single processor with deadline constraints is named as job sequencing with deadlines.
+The sequencing of jobs on a single processor with deadline constraints is called as Job Sequencing with Deadlines.

 “How can the total profit be maximized if only one job can be completed at a time?”

 - A feasible solution would be a subset of jobs where each job of the subset gets completed within its deadline.

 - Value of the feasible solution would be the sum of profit of all the jobs contained in the subset.

 - An optimal solution of the problem would be a feasible solution which gives the maximum profit.